ssalmon/nh-starter-mvp/content/post/thinking-about-you.md

 +++
 authors = []
-date = 2020-12-29T05:00:00Z
+date = 2020-12-31T05:00:00Z
 draft = true
-excerpt = "I've been, you know" hero = "/images/appicon.icns"
+excerpt = "I've been, you know" hero = "/images/sp-jumbotron-custom-lg.jpg"
-timeToRead = 10
+timeToRead = 5
-title = "Thinking about you"
+title = "Cofefe"

 +++
-# So I was thinking about something

-### What is the meaning of things
+# Testing a page

 So if we consider the proper discussion of problem

+I want to have a list

+> One thing

+1. Another thing

+* List one

 ![](/images/favicon.svg)

 Consider this image above

 > If I weren't an imaginary piece of content, I don't know where I would be.